Magick Au Natural (or Skyclad), A Primer

 Here’s a simple exercise.
 Get four very close friends of mixed genders.
 Now relax yourself and remain relaxed.
 Now take off all of your clothes, and without covering any part of you tell your friends every secret you have about yourself, everything you think and feel about them, and be absolutely honest about everything and make no effort not to share or hide anything.
 Don’t be nervous or shy, be relaxed and let everything just go right through you.
 After you’ve done this, repeat the exercise with four strangers.

-Okay, that’s a bit extreme, but if you did it and continued to live your life in that manner for a period of time, it would probably work.
+Okay, that’s a bit extreme, but if you did it and continued to live your life in that manner for a period of time it would probably work.
 Realistically though most of us will choose a path that is a bit slower.
-But then again, some people are probably turned on by the idea of being naked in front of four strangers while telling all of their deepest, darkest secrets.
+But then again some people are probably okay with the idea of being naked in front of four strangers while telling all of their deepest, darkest secrets.

 It also means being comfortable with ourselves, both physically and mentally.
 We shouldn’t be ashamed of the type of person we are, nor should we be ashamed of our bodies.
 You don’t have to be a saint, everyone has their issues.
 Likewise you don’t have to look pretty, you can be completely hideous.
 But you need to be able to deal with that and accept that and be proud of what you are regardless of what that is.
 And of course, once you’re completely comfortable with what you are, it’s going to be so much easier to stand naked in front of four strangers while telling them everything about yourself.